cryptoviet/Grants-Program/applications/Gafi.md

 | 5. | Weights/Benchmarking | implement benchmarking for pallets to determine appropriate weights |

-### Milestone 2 — DAO + TX-Handler + Gafi Testnet
+### Milestone 2 — DAO + Gafi-TX + Gafi Testnet

 - **Estimated duration:** 3 month
 - **FTE:**  1.2
 - **Costs:** 19,000 USD

-In this milestone, we build modules DAO, TX-Handler, Gafi Testnet, the requirements will fall into acceptance criteria:
+In this milestone, we build modules DAO, Gafi-TX, Gafi Testnet, the requirements will fall into acceptance criteria:
 + Gafi Network Testnet launch with at least 5 nodes
 + Build DAO to vote on-chain governance
 + Determine the 'x' number of limit transactions per minute by Testnet and vote by on-chain governance
-+ TX-Handler manage the transaction limit with the 'x' above
++ Gafi-TX manage the transaction limit with the 'x' above
 + Determine the 'y' percentage to reduce transaction fee by Testnet and vote by on-chain governance
-+ TX-Handler reduce 'y' percentage with the number above
++ Gafi-TX reduce 'y' percentage with the number above
 + Unittest
 + Code coverage > 80%
 + Dispatchable functions must have comments